Homebirth Hospital Transfer

 Your Birthing Better skills give you the self-awareness and ability to work with your body’s natural processes and your baby’s efforts to be born in order to have a positive birth experience.

-If you must transfer, the best thing you can do for yourself, your baby, and your partner is to continue using your Birthing Better skills during the transfer and once you arrive – you should continue to use your skills through the entire birth process.
+If you must transfer, the best thing you can do for yourself, your baby, and your partner are to continue using your Birthing Better skills during the transfer and once you arrive – you should continue to use your skills through the entire birth process.

 Often, women who plan a home birth and find they must transfer to the hospital feel afraid and feel as if they have failed somehow.
 Nothing is further from the truth.